With S3 Browser, you can reliably

 Disable the Enable multipart uploads option.

-S3 Browser will update the ETag header with the hash through a simple COPY request.
+S3 Browser will update the ETag header with the correct hash using a simple COPY request.

 "Amazon Web Services", "AWS", "Amazon S3", "Amazon Simple Storage Service", "Amazon CloudFront", "CloudFront",